Finance Lawyer: Job Description, Duties and Requirements

 Career Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) anticipated that employment for lawyers in general would increase 10% from 2010-2020, which is a growth of approximately 73,600 jobs.
-Ongoing need for legal services is expected to fuel this job growth.
-As of May 2012, the average annual salary for lawyers, including finance lawyers, was $130,880, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) anticipated that employment for lawyers in general would increase 10% from 2012-2022, which is a growth of approximately 75,000 jobs.
+Ongoing need for legal services is expected to fuel employment for lawyers, though job competition will be strong.
+As of May 2013, the average annual salary for lawyers, including finance lawyers, was $131,990, according to the BLS.

 Related to Finance Lawyer: Job Description, Duties and Requirements